 She couldn’t be Vivenna the confident princess anymore.
 Not after being betrayed and being cast out.
 The person she had been was dead, left behind in that cellar where she’d seen Peprin’s bloody corpse.
 That woman’s confidence, such as it had been, had come from naiveté.
 She hadn’t known how helpless she was, and so she’d been able to act secure and in control.

 Now she knew.
-She knew how easily she had been played, and how laughable her efforts in the city really had been.
-She knew the cost of ignorance, and she understood what it was like to live in poverty.
+She knew how easily she had been played, and how laughable her efforts really had been.
+Now she knew the cost of ignorance, and she understood what it was like to live in poverty.
 Or, rather, she knew what it was to glimpse what it was like to live in poverty.

-Yet, she couldn’t be that woman.
-The waif of the streets, the thief, the beaten down wretch.
+Yet, she couldn’t be that woman--the waif of the streets, the thief, the beaten down wretch.
 That wasn’t her.
 The life she had lived before experiencing the streets had prepared her too well to let her define herself based only on a single week’s worth of trauma.

 And where did that leave her?
 The woman she’d been playing for the last few days with Vasher?
 The penitent, quiet princess who sat with bowed head, pleading with the peasants to listen to Vasher’s words?
 This, too, was something of an act.
 She really did feel sorry.
 However, she was using her stripped pride as a tool to manipulate.
 That wasn’t her.